Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 What Are Different Types of Clinical Depression Disorder?

-There are several types of depression disorders, and each has distinct characteristics and symptoms.
-The following list is an example of clinical depression disorders, but it is not a complete list.
-Call BasePoint Academy today to learn more about symptoms of depression in teens and how you can help your teenager get the support they need.
+There are several types of depression disorders, each with distinct characteristics and symptoms.
+Below are just a few common forms of depression disorder.
+Call BasePoint Academy today to learn more about symptoms of depression in adolescents and how you can help your teenager get the support they need.

-Seasonal affective disorder (SAD) is a form of depression that occurs at the same time each year.
-This typically occurs during the fall and winter when daylight hours are shorter.
-The lack of sunlight affects the body’s biological clock and can influence neurotransmitters.
+Seasonal Affective Disorder (SAD) is a form of depression that occurs at the same time each year.
+SAD typically occurs during the fall and winter when daylight hours are shorter.
+The lack of sunlight affects your teen’s internal clock and can influence their neurotransmitters.
 This leads to symptoms like fatigue, depression, hopelessness, and social withdrawal.

 Atypical Depression

-A typical depression is characterized by mood reactivity, where mood could improve in response to a positive event.
-This is different from classic forms of depression as it leads to increases in appetite or weight gain, excessive sleep, a sensation of heaviness in the limbs, and a significance and sensitivity to rejection.
-This type is more chronic.
+Atypical depression is characterized by mood reactivity, meaning your teen’s mood could improve in response to a positive event.
+This is different from classic forms of depression, as it leads to weight gain or increases in appetite, excessive sleep, a sensation of heaviness in the limbs, and a significance and sensitivity to rejection.

-Teenage onset depression, or early onset depression, typically begins in the teen years and manifests with unique challenges.
-These can include severe mood swings, irritability, and anger as opposed to just sadness.
+Teenage-onset depression, or early-onset depression, typically begins in the teen years and manifests with challenges like severe mood swings, irritability, and anger as opposed to just sadness.
 Teens may experience changes in appetite or weight, difficulty concentrating, a loss of Interest, and thoughts of death or suicide.
-Early intervention is crucial to improve outcomes.
+Early intervention is crucial for an improved outcome.

-Major depressive disorder is a serious medical illness that impacts mood, thoughts, and physical health.
-Teenagers with MDD may experience persistent sadness and a lack of Interest or pleasure in most activities.
+Major Depressive Disorder (MDD) is a serious medical illness that affects a teenager’s mood, thoughts, and physical health.
+Adolescents with MDD may experience persistent sadness and a lack of Interest or pleasure in most activities.
 They suffer from insomnia, weight changes, fatigue, and feelings of worthlessness.
 Treatment typically involves a combination of medication, therapy, and lifestyle changes.

 Bipolar Disorder (Bipolar Depression)